OmiyaGames/template-unity-project/README.txt

 See also: http://www.fossil-scm.org/fossil/doc/trunk/www/settings.wiki

 Assets:
 A folder required by Unity.
 Contains assets used for the game.
+See the README.txt in the folder for more details.

 ProjectSettings:
 A folder required by Unity.
 Contains settings for Unity.